|

 with virtually no nightlife beyond whatever may be

-restaurants on the island and people come from all
+restaurants on the island and people came from all

 over to eat and enjoy the view.
-The owner is an
+The owner was an

 extremely hard working woman named Stacy, who

-moved to the island from New Jersey fifteen years
+moved to the island from New Jersey 25 years

 ago.